LakhyarajRajkhowa/ParticleSimulator/README.md

 # ParticleSimulator with SDL2

-A simple 2-D Particle Simulator engine made in C++ using SDL2 for rendering.
+A simple 2-D Particle Simulator engine made in C++ using OpenGL for rendering.
 It uses Verlet integration to simulate realistic particle physics.
 Gravity can be dynamically adjusted in real time using the keyboard.